MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 ---
 ## Overview

 IBM MobileFirst Platform Foundation provides a Command Line Interface (CLI) tool - `mfpdev` - to easily  manage MobileFirst client and server artifacts.
-The CLI tool enables you to use your preferred code editors or alternative IDEs.

 By using the CLI, you can manage Cordova-based applications that uses the MobileFirst Cordova plug-in, and Native applications that uses the MobileFirst Native SDK.